kazemmit/Steganography/README.md

 * java CreateStego LSBMR test.bmp 1000

-4) If you want to call CreateStego in your project, just google it to find how you can call a java class [or jar file] in your project [any language].
+4. If you want to call CreateStego in your project, just google it to find how you can call a java class [or jar file] in your project [any language].

-Copy right:
+**Copy right**:

  This project was created by Kazem Qazanfari as a part of his research in the field of computer science [Steganography].You are free to use or edit this code for your research.
 If you use this project or some parts of it, please kindly cite the following papers:

 Qazanfari, Kazem, and Reza Safabakhsh.
 A new steganography method which preserves histogram: Generalization of LSB++.
 Information Sciences 277 (2014): 90-101.